 The EGI CANFAR federation

-The federation activities officially stated at month 6 of the Project (September 2015) however some preliminary discussions have been done to identify the various aspects of the federation activity and roadmap (D4.1).
+The federation activities officially started at month 6 of the Project (September 2015) however some preliminary discussions have been done to identify the various aspects of the federation activity and roadmap (D4.1).

 CANFAR is a cloud processing and cloud storage infrastructure that integrates authentication and authorization, monitoring, virtual storage environment and computing capabilities.
 The Federation model we propose in this document is based on two use cases:

 Authentication and Authorization Infrastructure (AAI) federation.
 CANFAR is now offering resources also to European users and groups.
 Users are registered in the CANFAR AAI service and they are issued CANFAR credentials.
 An interoperable AAI will allow European users to access CANFAR resources (data and computing) using their European (EGI Federated Cloud) credential.
 At the same time Canadian astronomers will be able to access EGI Federated Cloud resources using their Canadian credential.
-This will encourage collaboration between Canadian and European astronomers, projects and Data Centers.
-By implementing the AAI federation, users will exploit transparently resources provided via the integration with EGI Federated Cloud (EGI FedCloud).
+This will encourage collaboration between Canadian and European astronomers, projects and data centres.
+By implementing the AAI federation, users will exploit transparently resources provided via the integration with EGI Federated Cloud (EGI Federated Cloud).

 Data federation.
-CANFAR is offering virtual storage based on IVOA standards (VOSpace), which is used by Astronomers and data centers (CADC) to store and share data.
-We would allow data access and sharing from A&A community and offer new capabilities to European data centers to share open data to astronomers and citizens using EGI FedCloud.
+CANFAR is offering virtual storage based on IVOA standards (VOSpace), which is used by Astronomers and data centres (CADC) to store and share data.
+We would allow data access and sharing from A&A community and offer new capabilities to European data centres to share open data to astronomers and citizens using EGI Federated Cloud.
 It will allow data sharing (e.g. to replicate open and private data for data availability and preservation) and Virtual Machines (VMs) sharing between Canada and Europe.
 Finally, it allows A&A community to move computation close to data rather than moving large amount of data.

 The final goal of this activity is to provide interoperable access to storage resources for both European and Canadian users.

-Moreover, starting from project Month 6, we began to analyze and eventually federate the core infrastructure services offered by EGI and CANFAR: Authentication and authorization infrastructure, Accounting, Monitoring services, Operation tools and services, Service registry and market place.
+Moreover, starting from project Month 6, we began to analyse and eventually federate the core infrastructure services offered by EGI and CANFAR: Authentication and authorization infrastructure, Accounting, Monitoring services, Operation tools and services, Service registry and market place.

-A work plan has defined and described in the federation Roadmap: the main focus of the first six months of development activity (M6-M12) regards the Authentication and Authorization Infrastructure and the Storage.
+A work plan has been defined and described in the federation Roadmap (D4.1): the main focus of the first six months of development activity (M6-M12) regards the Authentication and Authorization Infrastructure and and a Storage service that allows astronomers to exchange data using IVOA standards (VOSpace).

-We analyzed the AAI of EGI FedCloud and CANFAR.
+We analysed the AAI of the EGI Federated Cloud and CANFAR.
 Both clouds use X.509 certificate to identify users and to delegate user credential when using services.
 CANFAR however uses username/password authentication and users are registered to a Group Management Service (GMS) that is in charge of authorization procedures.
 GMS is queried by CANFAR services to verify user capabilities and capacities.
-The focus the initial development is implementing an interoperable GMS service on top of the EGI FedCloud and to achieve group membership resolution from CANFAR to EGI GMS.
+The focus of the initial development is to implement an interoperable GMS service on top of the EGI Federated Cloud and to achieve group membership resolution from CANFAR to EGI GMS.
 In this way any European Astronomer will be able to access both CANFAR resource and the EGI resources dedicated to Astronomy.
-We also begin the study of the CANFAR distributed storage system.
+We also begin to study the CANFAR distributed storage system.

 gCube/D4Science